turbot/steampipe-plugin-aws/docs/tables/aws_codedeploy_deployment_config.md

   aws_codedeploy_deployment_config;
 ```

-### Get the total configurations for each compute platform
+### Get the configuration count for each compute platform

 ```sql
 select